Mrrvm/os_lusiadas_2/content/grounds.md

 ### Experimental writing and examples

 Experimental writing is difficult to define.
 To grasp the term, I have a small library of [references, ideas and techniques](https://gleaming-join-3fc.notion.site/references-ideas-techniques-2afd4af098b242eda61b21e4ab4bf33f) that helps at understanding the many shapes it can take.
 For example: "cut a page in half and switch sides", "write without the letter A", "blackout text", "cut syllables, sentences, paragraphs or shapes, reorder them", "make footnotes that comment on missing text", etc.[^mariana] Concerning colonialism, [[NourbeSe Philip]]'s [[Zong!]] would perhaps be one the best references.
 In her work, she erases parts of the legal documents of Gregson v.
-Gilbert, a case about 150 Africans who were thrown overboard by the captain of a enslaved ship, recovering their stories in a non-linear narrative (see [[grounds#^fig-zong]]).
+Gilbert, a case about 150 Africans who were thrown overboard by the captain of a enslaved ship (see [[grounds#^fig-zong]]).
 In the Portuguese context, within the 1960's experimental poetry movement ([PO.EX](https://po-ex.net/)), *Barros*'s *Gritos de Angústia*, transforms the words "*escravos*" ("slaves") and "cravos" (carnations - the symbol of the 1974's revolution) back and fourth (see [[grounds#^fig-barros]]).
 In the Netherlands, Kaersenhout uses old history books as a medium for cut-outs, collages and texts (see [[grounds#^fig-patricia]]).

+Analysing Zong! through Glissant's lens, we can see that the scattering of its words and phrases (and the intentional spacing they each have to breath), refuses a hierarchical structure.
+Each fragment has its roots but as whole, they become unpredictable and open-ended.
+The work also enacts the principle of opacity as the text does not form a linear narrative, nor structures cohesive sentences whose meaning can be objectively extracted, instead it rejects logic in favor of an emotional resonance.

 %% ref: [[Omeros - Derek Walcott]] %%